pingcap/docs/ticdc/deploy-ticdc.md

 ## Add TiCDC to an existing TiDB cluster using binary (not recommended)

 Suppose that the PD cluster has a PD node (the client URL is `10.0.10.25:2379`) that can provide services.
 If you want to deploy three TiCDC nodes, start the TiCDC cluster by executing the following commands.
-Note that you only need to specify the same PD address, the newly started nodes automatically join the TiCDC cluster.
+You only need to specify the same PD address, and the newly started nodes automatically join the TiCDC cluster.

 {{< copyable "shell-regular" >}}